Merck Manual

 Risks references

-Prognosis for Bariatric Surgery
+Prognosis for Metabolic and Bariatric Surgery

 Average excess weight loss depends on the procedure.

-For sleeve gastrectomy, weight loss is
+For sleeve gastrectomy, loss of excess weight is

 • 33 to 58% at 2 years